Azure-Samples/app-templates-springboot-microservices-on-AKS/.github/GITHUB_ACTIONS_CONFIG.md

    ```
 2. Store the output JSON as the value of a GitHub secret named 'AZURE_CREDENTIALS'
    + Under your repository name, click Settings.
-   + In the "Security" section of the sidebar, select Secrets.
+   + In the "Security" section of the sidebar, select Secrets, and Actions.
    + At the top of the page, click New repository secret
    + Provide the secret name as AZURE_CREDENTIALS
    + Add the output JSON as secret value